 The ACT's Science section is one of the biggest differentiators.
 Despite the name, it's really a data interpretation and scientific reasoning section.
 You don't need to know advanced science — you need to read charts, graphs, and experimental descriptions accurately and quickly.

 Students who are comfortable with data analysis often find this section manageable.
 Students who freeze when they see scientific jargon or complex graphs may lose points here.
-Note that the ACT has been exploring making the Science section optional starting in the 2025–2026 testing cycle.
+Note that under the ACT's enhanced format (rolled out in 2025), the Science section is now optional — your composite comes from English, Math, and Reading, and you can add Science separately.

 Which Test Favors Which Student?